 Goldman Sachs Bewaarstichting I acts as custodian company (the Custodian Company).
 The Custodian Company is the legal owner of all the assets of the Fund.
 All assets are or will be acquired by the Custodian Company in its own name for the joint account and risk of the Participants.
 Obligations that are or become part of the Fund are or will be entered into in the name of the Custodian Company.
 The Investments belonging to the Investment Fund are held in the name of the Custodian Company for the account and risk of the Participants.

 The Investment Fund has two Participation Classes.
 Units of participation per Participation Class give the right to a proportionate share of the net asset value of the respective Participation Class.
-The Participation Classes within the Fund may mutually differ in terms of cost and fee structure, the minimum amount of the initial deposit and demands on the quality of the investors.
+The Participation Classes within the Fund may mutually differ in terms of cost and fee structure, the minimum amount of the initial deposit, demands on the quality of the investors, the currency is which the unit of participation is shown, etcetera.

-Summary of the main characteristics per participation class at 31-12-2023
+Summary of the main characteristics per Participation Class at 31-12-2023

-Participation Class I Investor type This Participation Class is intended for qualified investors as defined in the Wft or another legal concept taking its place at any time, for which a minimum initial deposit of \leq 1,000,000 applies, such that the deposited amounts, excluding decreases in value, will never be less than the stated amount.
-Legal name Goldman Sachs Dutch Residential Mortgage Fund NHG (NL) - Commercial name Goldman Sachs Dutch Residential Mortgage Fund NHG (NL) - ISIN code NL0015602509 Management fee 0.225% Fixed Miscellaneous Expenses Fee 0.225%
+Participation Class I

+Investor type This Participation Class is intended for qualified investors as defined in the Wft or another legal concept taking its place at any time, for which a minimum initial deposit of € 1,000,000 applies, such that the deposited amounts, excluding decreases in value, will never be less than the stated amount.

+Legal name Goldman Sachs Dutch Residential Mortgage Fund (NL) - I

+Commercial name Goldman Sachs Dutch Residential Mortgage Fund (NL) - I

+ISIN code NL0010937074

+Management fee 0.225%

+Fixed Miscellaneous Expenses Fee 0.275%